morteng/aitools_server/README.md

 Verify the server works by visiting it with a browser.
 You should be able to generate and paint images via the default web gradio interface.
 Now you're ready to use the native client.

-**Note** The first time you use the server, it may appear that nothing is happening - look at the server window/shell, it's probably downloading a bunch of stuff.
+**Note** The first time you use the server, it may appear that nothing is happening - look at the server window/shell, it's probably downloading a bunch of stuff for each new feature you use.
 This only happens the first time!

 * [Download the Client (Windows, 22 MB)](https://www.rtsoft.com/files/SethsAIToolsWindows.zip) (Or get the [Unity source](https://github.com/SethRobinson/aitools_client))